 GMT -10 hours

-- Kauai is known as the ‘Garden Isle’ because of its vegetation-clad valleys, and it is here you will find the largely unspoilt Napali Coast
+- Kauai is known as the ‘Garden Isle’ and here you can discover the largely unspoilt Napali Coast

-- Of course you can combine stays on more than one island – speak to your Personal Travel Expert for details
+- Of course you can stay on more than one island – just speak to one of our Personal Travel Experts

 Best time to visit